Narmin Othman

-Her family were active in the Kurdish peshmerga who fought Saddam Hussein who had her uncle and brother-in-law executed.
+Her family were active in the Kurdish peshmerga fighting Saddam Hussein, the latter of whom had her uncle and brother-in-law executed.
 Her husband, Daro Sheikh Noori, was imprisoned for five years where he was tortured.
 She and her husband went into exile in Sweden in 1984, returning to Iraq in 1992.
 Her husband was a PUK Politburo member, who died in 2004, the same year that she was offered a post in the national government.